click on photo to go back

 Patate

-(Oct 28.
-1958 - Nov 1.
+(Henry Miller's Theatre, Oct 28. - Nov 1.
 1958) was a play which was written by Marcel Achard based on the book by Irwin Shaw.
 This comedy in three acts played on Broadway for a meager 7 performances and had Tom Ewell, Susan Oliver and Lee Bowman as a few of the members of the opening night cast.

-In 1961 he played Private Investigator Jeff Thompson in Miami Undercover.
+In 1961 he played Private Investigator Jeff Thompson in Miami Undercover (Syndicated, Jan 23.
+1961 - Oct 9.
+1961, min.
+38).
 This private Eye was hired by the Miami Hotel Owners' Association to keep the city crime free.
 Former boxer Rocky Graziano played assistant Rocky with Thompson posing as a sophisticated man about town.
 The First-Run Syndication series ran for 38 episodes.

-Above left: Star Lee Bowman en pretty Jil Jarmyn raise Rocky Graziano's mitt in victory as his pugilistic prowess convinces some dirty gamblers to return the jewels they conned out of a wealthy matron in the episode "Triple Cross" on Miami Undercover, March 8.
-1961
+Above left: Star Lee Bowman en pretty Jil Jarmyn raise Rocky Graziano's mitt in victory as his pugilistic prowess convinces some dirty gamblers to return the jewels they conned out of a wealthy matron in the episode "Triple Cross" on Miami Undercover (Syndicated, March 8.
+1961)

-Above right: Eva Gabor and Lee Bowman in Youngblood Hawke (1964)
+Above right: Eva Gabor and Lee Bowman in Youngblood Hawke (Warner Bros., Nov 4.
+1964).

-After this Bowman retired from the screen with the occasional exception such as a role in the movie Youngblood Hawke in 1964 and the role of Ted Langer on TV in The Fugitive episode: "Detour on a Road Going Nowhere" (1964).
+After this Bowman retired from the screen with the occasional exception such as a role in the movie Youngblood Hawke (Warner Bros., Nov 4.
+1964) and the role of Ted Langer on TV in The Fugitive episode: "Detour on a Road Going Nowhere" (ABC, Dec 8.
+1964).
 Beautiful Elizabeth Allen offers Kimble a one-night stand but Kimble refuses.
 Later on a bus fellow traveler Langer (Bowman) finds Elizabeth more than a little enticing.
 Elizabeth tells Kimble watch this and crosses her legs letting her skirt rise.
 Kimble looks away but Langer practically breaks his neck trying to get a good look.
 Elizabeth then demurely uncrosses her legs and pulls her skirt down and smugly smiles at Kimble.
 Langer's wife (40's movie star Phyllis Thaxter) has seen what happened and it is clear Langer will have some explaining to do.
 Elizabeth tells Kimble that he may be like Langer in a ten years, dreaming of the "legs that got away."

 Reportedly Lee gave up acting after a disastrous experience with Elaine Stritch in an off-Broadway production of Private Lives in 1968.